cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 <TARBALL_FILENAME> is the path where .tar file for respective
 operating system is downloaded.

-* Run the installer from installed directory.
+* Run installer from installed directory.
 Installation steps vary depending on path.
-To use pe.conf file that have been previously populated, run the installer with the `-c` flag pointed at the `pe.conf` file.

-:o:
+Run it with  `-c` flag pointed to `pe.conf` if it parameters have already been populated.

 ```bash
 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>